 It should go without saying that the chairs in the dining room are subjected to a wide variety of spills and stains.
-You can’t detach the fabric every time it gets stained, so you should look for one that does an excellent job of repelling stains and doesn’t absorb liquids.
+When chair recovering, you can’t detach the fabric every time it gets stained, so you should look for one that does an excellent job of repelling stains and doesn’t absorb liquids.

 You want the fabric to collect more of the stain than it absorbs, which is especially important for liquid stains.
 In this manner, it will be simple to clean up after use.